w33zl3p00tch/gdzip/README.md

 ```

-example with more options set:
+Example with more options set:
 ```
 $ gdzip -encrypt PATH_TO_FILE -mode 3 -dest /tmp/
 ```